AkadenTK/superwarp/README.md

 # superwarp

 This is an addon for Windower4 for FFXI.
-It allows text commands to teleport using Homepoints, Waypoints, Survival Guides, Escha/Reis portals, and Unity NPC warps.
-There may be more coming.
+It allows text commands to teleport using Homepoints, Waypoints, Proto-Waypoints, Survival Guides, Escha Portals and Reisenjima Ingresses, Voidwatch and Unity NPCs, Abyssea Confluxes, Runic Portals, Odyssey Confluxes and Translocators, and Sortie Gadgets, Bitzers, and Devices, Temenos Matter Diffusion Modules and Apollyon Swirling Vortices.

 ### Commands:
 | The //sw command prefix is only needed if the user is running another addon that is using the command prefix for the warp system you are operating. i.e. //te  for temenos.
 In that case the user would need to use //sw te or /console sw te in a macro instead of just //te until the other addon is unloaded.